Wubuntu88/CarND-Vehicle-Detection/writeup_submission.md

 * Getting better statistics about the confidence for when a car is classified as a car, and when a when a non car is classified as a car.
 This could be done on the leftover test data after the model has been trained.
 A more difficult job would be to do it using the video.
 This would allow us to better choose a cutoff confidence threshold for deciding if a window should be classified as having a car in it.
-* tuning the centroid distance threshold over several frames could prove beneficial.
+* Tuning the centroid distance threshold over several frames could prove beneficial.
-* using Udacity's training data of cars would bring additional training data for the classifier.
+* Using Udacity's training data of cars would bring additional training data for the classifier.

-Using these techniques, I can improve my vehicle tracking in the future.
+Using these techniques, I can improve my vehicle tracking for the future.